 In response to the requirements of the Water Framework Directive a number of water bodies or parts of water bodies that must have extra controls on their quality by virtue of how their waters are used by people and by wildlife have been listed on Registers of Protected Areas (RPAs).

-The groundwater underlying the Three Peninsulas is part of the wider groundwater area relating to drinking water sources.
+The groundwater underlying the Burren and Cliffs of Moher area is part of the wider groundwater area relating to drinking water sources.